top of page

 • Improving circulation in surrounding tissues

 Massage therapy may help relieve muscular tension that develops during prolonged screen use.
+It is often most effective when combined with ergonomic changes, mobility exercises, strengthening, and regular movement breaks.

 Book an Assessment